Attorney at Law

 Kirstin graduated magna cum ladue with her Juris Doctor in May 2014.
 Following graduation and becoming licensed to practice law, she worked as an Associate Attorney for Pentecost, Glenn, Mauldin & York, PLLC in Jackson, Tennessee.

-Kirstin is married to her husband, Corey Harper, and they welcomed their first baby in the Summer of 2019.
+Kirstin is married to her husband, Corey Harper, and they have two children.
 She and Corey are members of World Outreach Church.
-Outside of work, Kirstin enjoys spending time with her family and their dog, Molly.
+Outside of work, Kirstin enjoys spending time with her family.
 She loves to read, sail, and participate in local community theatre.
 She also roots hard for her beloved Clemson Tigers.

 J.D. — Mississippi College School of Law